Hormonal Intrauterine Device (IUD) Method

 What are the benefits of using a Hormonal IUD?

-Highly effective, long-lasting, and reduces menstrual cramps and bleeding.
+Highly effective, long-lasting, and low maintenance birth control, with possible reduction in menstrual cramps and bleeding.

 How is the Hormonal IUD inserted?

-By a healthcare provider in a quick office procedure.
+By a healthcare provider, typically in a clinic or office setting, using a specialized instrument.

 Can anyone use a Hormonal IUD?